Latino group launches 'Run, Joaquín, Run' to get other Castro twin on the ballot

 Although he had almost 40 times as much money as his gubernatorial opponent Lupe Valdez, Abbott won 42 percent of the Latino vote — about what he has in past years, while 53 percent of Latinos in Texas voted for Valdez, according to Pew Research Center.

-Still, Cornyn has been elected to three terms - which are six years for U.S. senators.
-Democrats are counting on his support for Trump to also help keep him from a fourth term.
+Still, Cornyn has been elected to three terms, and Democrats are counting that his support for Trump will help keep him from a fourth term.

 Cornyn has said he's going to continue backing the president and his agenda, which includes the border wall emergency.